harness-community/field-workshops/ci-cd-devdays/instruqt-track/08-lab7-governance/assignment.md

 ## Pipeline can not be saved due to the policy evaluation failures
 ![](https://raw.githubusercontent.com/harness-community/field-workshops/main/unscripted-workshop-2024/assets/images/unscripted_pipeline_missing_approval.png)

+> [!IMPORTANT]
-Oops.
+> Oops.
 That's not allowed.
 Let's add an approval stage so we can get back on track.

 > 1) `Before` the ***Frontend - Deployment*** stage click on the `+` icon to add a new stage \
 >    ![](https://raw.githubusercontent.com/harness-community/field-workshops/main/unscripted-workshop-2024/assets/images/unscripted_pipeline_add_approval_stage.png)